Most new investors make the same mistake.

 Dollar-cost averaging will not make you rich overnight.
 It won't let you retire on silver alone.
 It won't protect you from every loss.

 Dollar-cost averaging is not a sophisticated strategy.
 It is a disciplined one.
-In investing, discipline consistently beats sophistication.
+In investing, discipline consistently beats sophistication — especially in a cycle where the textbook macro signal (rising real yields) and the price (rallying) point in opposite directions.